Walnusskeim/hyprland-configs/README.md

 # My dotfiles :)

-I'm just showing what I did for my fist try in Linux Ricing.
-For my Theme, I chose Mafuyu Asahina from Project Sekai.
+I'm just showing what I did for my fist try in Linux ricing.
+For my theme, I chose Mafuyu Asahina from Project Sekai.
 It is FAR from perfect - at least that's what I think.
 I still don't really get some things - but we moving!

 <details>